 Who will benefit financially from this project or cooperative?

-Residents in the service area of the Cooperativa Hidroeléctrica de la Montaña are the sole economic beneficiaries of this project, currently the residents of the municipalities of Adjuntas, Jayuya, Lares and Utuado.
+Residents in the service area of the Cooperativa Hidroeléctrica de la Montaña are the sole economic beneficiaries of this project, currently the residents of the municipalities of Adjuntas, Jayuya, Lares, Maricao and Utuado.
 As a cooperative, the Board of Directors is committed to the project becoming a source of direct and indirect employment for residents of the municipalities.
 In addition, the Owner-Members of the Cooperativa Hidroeléctrica de la Montaña will benefit from more cost-effective electricity.

 If the development of the Cooperativa Hidroeléctrica de la Montaña is successful, will the beneficiaries be able to disconnect from the Puerto Rico Electric Power Authority?